Academic Transformation FAQs

 Frequently Asked Questions

-The world today demands more from higher education.
+The world continues to demand more from higher education — greater value, access, and relevance.
+It also demands more from current and future generations of students — flexibility, adaptability, and resilience.
 With an experiential academic model that meets this world demand, Drexel University is undergoing an academic transformation that will allow us to align our distinguishing strengths, academic structure and strategies with our mission to advance societal solutions and an experiential education of the highest quality.

 Drexel’s academic transformation is aimed at making our structure, policies and practices more consistent and effective to create a better experience for students, faculty and staff.
 Intended outcomes of Drexel’s academic transformation include: